Upromise

 Derek

 This is for informational purposes only.
-The ideas, opinions and concepts expressed here should not be construed as specific business advice.
+The ideas, opinions, and concepts expressed here should not be construed as specific business advice.
 You should consult your professional business professional regarding your particular situation.
-The businesses listed in article are not meant as an endorsement.
+The businesses listed in the article are not meant as an endorsement.